appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 ## Customizing themes
 If you just have set up your Appernetic account you need to add a theme.
 The easiest way is to clone a theme which you can do from the drop down button beside the blue **Preview** button to the right.

+You can start by cloning my customized theme

 ![enter image description here][1]

 There is lots of themes at [Hugo][2], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business web site or service.
 I am using Bootswatch Paper theme for [Appernetic service][3].
 Fortunately I found [hugo-bootstrap][4] and cloned it.